 Make Jesus the Center

 These intentional habits will make a world of difference in your parenting, and define who your children become as adults.
-We need to move beyond short-term thinking and establish a long-range plan for our families, so that our children grow to love and follow Jesus!
+We need to move beyond short-term thinking and establish a long-range plan for our families, so that our kids grow to love and follow Jesus.

 Get equipped to implement a long-term vision for your children with my parenting course!